Skip to Main Content

 Preserving Your Freedom: Skilled Attorneys for Prescription Drug Charges

-Our prescription drug fraud attorneys have earned recognition as being among the most trusted lawyers in Ohio and have defended hundreds of clients against prescription drug charges in Montgomery, Warren, Butler, and other counties.
+As prescription drug crime lawyers, Gounaris Abboud defends clients against these charges.
+From the moment we take your case, we work on your defense and fight to get you free of the charges.
+Our criminal defense attorneys have earned recognition as being among the most trusted lawyers in Ohio and have defended hundreds of clients against drug charges in Montgomery, Warren, Butler, and other counties.
 Reach out today for a free case evaluation.
+Dayton area attorneys at our firm understand local court procedures and prosecutor tendencies in Montgomery County, which gives our clients a real advantage when challenging the evidence and pursuing plea bargains or alternative outcomes.

-Why You Need a Prescription Drug Criminal Defense Attorney
+Why You Need a Prescription Drug Defense Attorney

-Unlike charges involving street drugs like heroin or cocaine, prescription drug crimes involve medications that are legal when properly prescribed.
+Unlike charges involving street drugs like heroin or cocaine, crimes involving prescription medication involve drugs that are legal when properly prescribed.
 This creates unique defense opportunities that require advanced legal knowledge.

-Our skilled Dayton prescription drug criminal attorneys understand:
+Our skilled Dayton criminal defense attorney team understands:

 • How to prove you had a valid prescription

-• Ohio’s prescription drug scheduling system and how it affects penalties
+• Ohio’s drug scheduling system and how it affects penalties

 • OARRS database procedures and potential errors